-- Understand their role as future managers in developing and implementing effective people management practices and demonstrate how this knowledge can be implemented in organizations. - Develop ideas about the functions and importance of human resource management practices and apply this knowledge in day-to-day people management practices, with a special focus in intrnational organizations. - Analyze and evaluate their own role as managers, in developing and implementing HRM practices. - Evaluate existing HRM systems and participate in the creation of new ones
+- Understand their role as future managers in developing and implementing effective people management practices and demonstrate how this knowledge can be implemented in organizations. - 2.
+Develop ideas about the functions and importance of human resource management practices and apply this knowledge in day-to-day people management practices, with a special focus in international organizations. - 3.
+Analyze and evaluate their own role as managers, in developing and implementing HRM practices. - 4.
+Evaluate existing HRM systems and participate in the creation of new ones